"Why the Hell isn't this on DVD yet?" -- Number 18

 Though Weld remains a quintessential cult actress, she's been out of the public eye for over a decade now; only two credits in minor roles since 1996's FEELING MINNESOTA.
 It took a long time just to get PRETTY POISON on DVD, even.

 It is one more reminder of the remarkable talents of Weld and Perkins, both somewhat underrated actors despite their numerous award nominations.
 Hollywood never really figured out what to do with Perkins’ unique talents.
 Turning her back on potential superstardom, Weld instead left us with a quartet of still-interesting cult items from 1966 to 1972.
 PLAY IT AS IT LAYS could complete a great Weld boxed set, especially in combination with A SAFE PLACE (1971) which is also still unavailable on DVD.

-Out of nowhere, there’s a weird cameo by none other than Chuck McCann, playing an abortionist’s assistant!
+Out of nowhere, there’s a weird cameo by Chuck McCann as an abortionist!
 Okay, so maybe that isn’t quite enough by itself to warrant a DVD release, but it comes close.